All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How is the 2026 protocol different from just taking Ozempic?

 The protocol works without them.
 Layers 1 (data collection), 2 (nutrition), 3 (movement), and 5 (sleep/stress) produce meaningful results independently.
-Peptides (CJC-1295/ipamorelin, BPC-157, MOTS-c) can be prescribed for patients who do not meet BMI criteria for GLP-1 medications.
+Peptides (CJC-1295/ipamorelin, BPC-157, MOTS-c) can be prescribed for patients who don't meet BMI criteria for GLP-1 medications.
 The rate of fat loss will be slower without pharmacological support, but the metabolic improvements can be equally significant.

 How long should I stay on this protocol?